MLDL-2024-GIST/Coding-Assignment/README.md

 ## Problem 2 (40%)

 ## Problem 3 (30%)
 Write a program in python that performs Kernel Trick for SVM.
-Run your own kernel functions on Make Moon dataset.
+Run your own kernel functions on the given dataset.
 Visualize the selected data in a scatter plot to understand the initial distribution.
-Highlight different classes using distinct colors and markers.
-This visualization will help you assess the feasibility of which kernel function to use.
+`REPORT3`: You must include all the following problems in the report to receive a full grade

 ```python
 import sklearn